mwermelinger/kattis-guide/graph.md

 A BFS traversal visits all of a node's neighbours before visiting their neighbours.
-It first visits nodes that are one hop away from the start node, then those 2 hops away, etc.
+It first visits nodes that are one hop away from the start node, then those two hops away, etc.
 BFS can thus find the shortest distance between a pair of nodes.

 1. [Grid](https://open.kattis.com/problems/grid) (32 LOC):